The Study so far

 The size of Dogslife dogs

 Our first results

-The Dogslife team have just published their latest scientific report, describing how dogs are affected by gastrointestinal upsets in the UK, and what factors are associated with developing them.
+The Dogslife team published a scientific report in May 2017, describing how dogs are affected by gastrointestinal upsets in the UK, and what factors are associated with developing them.
 Dr Carys Pugh analysed the records of over 6000 dogs registered with the project, detailing over 2600 separate reports of vomiting and diarrhoea.

 Like children, episodes of gastrointestinal disease typically affected very young dogs most frequently, with the peak rate of diarrhoea and vomiting episodes being between 3 and 6 months of age.
 With the number of diarrhoea episodes per year gradually declining as dogs reached maturity before increasing again as they approached middle age (5-6 years of age).

 One of the key findings was that people most often look after their dog at home when they present with these signs, rather than take them to the vet.
 For over 60% of diarrhoea events and over 70% of vomiting events, the dog was not taken to the vet, although this dropped to 50% when vomiting and diarrhoea occurred together.
 This highlights that studies based only on data collected from veterinary practice records can miss the vast majority of times that the dog has these illnesses and furthermore means that capturing information from dog owners directly is the only way we can study the true burden of these diseases as most episodes never reach veterinary records.

 If you’d like to find out more details about the study see our June and July newsletters, or you can read the scientific report here: https://linkinghub.elsevier.com/retrieve/pii/S0167-5877(16)30435-4.